itusingh/Botrytis-eudicot/README.md

 MultiQC summary report

 Step 4.
 Dual alignment to host and Botrytis cinerea genomes The script alignment.sh aligns trimmed paired reads to both the host genome and the Botrytis cinerea genome.
+Also convert sam file to bam file using samtool

 Requirements before running
 HISAT2 indices must be generated for each reference genome.